Nicolas Cage’s Son Arrested: Police Shocked By ‘Damage’ He Left While Driving Drunk

 The Cage family is having a tough week.
 After Hollywood actor, Nicolas Cage’s son, Weston, was arrested for DUI on Feb.
 6, in CA, HollywoodLife.com has more EXCLUSIVE details about the accident.
-He hit ‘multiple vehicles without stopping,’ and police were in awe over the damage he had caused.
+He hit ‘multiple vehicles without stopping,’ and police were in awe over the ‘trail of damage’ he had left behind.
 Get the scoop.

 Weston Cage, 26, created major chaos in LA on Feb.
 6, when he got behind the wheel of his white Chevy Camaro while under the influence.
 “This was a hit and run collision at Roscoe and Balboa Blvd,” LAPD Officer Madison, told HollywoodLife.com.
 Officer Madison said that the driver involved in the hit and run was officially identified as Weston Cage.
 Upon entering the crash sight in the San Fernando Valley, Police observe that “there were several other vehicles that had been hit.
 He [Weston] basically left a trail of damage by hitting multiple vehicles and not stopping.”
 Wow.